feathers-studio/hyperactive/README.md

 # hyperactive

 Hyperactive is a suite of tools to build smart webapps.
 As of 1.0, only server-side render is supported.

-You're on the experimental branch where interesting things are happening!
+Client-side render with `renderDOM` works, but more work is ongoing on the reactive part.

 ## Usage example